If it weren’t for Benning Wentworth, Vermont probably wouldn’t exist.

 The tall white pines near the seacoast had already been cut down.
 As time went on, woodsmen had to go farther and farther inland to find trees big, tall and straight enough for masts.

 First they had to find a solid, sound tree.
 Then they had to cut it down, usually in the winter because the snow leveled off the ground.
 Lumbermen had to cut a straight road to a river because a 120-foot log couldn’t go around corners.

 Then the woodsmen would hoist the timber onto a sled or onto wheels 18 feet high.
-Then a team of oxen, as many as 200, would haul the timber through the wilderness to the water.
+A team of oxen, as many as 200, would then haul the timber through the wilderness to the water.

 Robert B. Pike, in Tall Trees, Tough Men, describes what it must have been like: “Imagine the sight – a tree-trunk from three to seven feet through and perhaps 120 feet long being dragged through the primeval forest by a double string of long-horned, heaving oxen strung out over a furlong’s distance, with ‘spare’ steers switching their tails against the mosquitos, or shivering with cold…”

 The New Hampshire Grants

 By the mid-18th century, there weren’t many King’s Masts left in what is now New Hampshire.
 But King’s Masts abounded farther west.
 In 1749, Benning Wentworth issued the first New Hampshire Land Grants for a future town named after himself — Bennington.

 Many of the 134 grants that followed became towns.
 Wentworth named them after well-known men of the day to win their support for his westward expansion of New Hampshire.
 He named Rutland, for example, for John Manners, 3rd Duke of Rutland.